CalyxOS/calyxos.org/pages/docs/guide/security/network-activity.md

 </tr>
 <tr>
   <td>connectivitycheck.gstatic.com</td>
   <td>CalyxOS connects to this Google service to determine if the device can connect to the internet.
-If that domain is unreachable, it may also try www.google.com, play.googleapis.com, or (in China only) www.googleapis.cn.</td>
+If that domain is unreachable, it may also try www.google.com, play.googleapis.com, or (in China only) www.googleapis.cn.
+This can be turned off from Settings -> Network & internet -> Connectivity check</td>
 </tr>
 <tr>
   <td>time.android.com</td>